 I’m not a big fish-eater, but salmon is one fish I do enjoy in dishes such as Smoked Salmon Cucumber Rolls and Baked Salmon with Roasted Vegetables.
 In addition, Smoked Salmon Spread is one of my go-to appetizers and I eat it for breakfast too.

-While reviewing Rinku Bhattacharya’s new book Spices & Seasons, the colorful photo of Salmon in a Tomato, Thyme and Ginger Sauce jumped out at me.
-As I read the recipe, my first reaction was “yay, this fits with the new diet I adopted after completing the 10-Day Detox!”
-My second reaction was “hooray, I’ll finally get to use the curry leaves I bought at Penzey’s a while back!”
+While reviewing a new cookbook, the colorful photo of Salmon in a Tomato, Thyme and Ginger Sauce jumped out at me.
+As I read the recipe, my first reaction was “hooray, I’ll finally get to use the curry leaves I bought at Penzey’s a while back!”

 This dish is quick to prepare and the flavors of both France and Southern India will wow you.
 I made a few minor changes to the recipe: